 The process typically begins with a Bargaining Priorities Questionnaire distributed to PECG members so that they can establish the issues and their priorities for the PECG Bargaining Team.
 That team consists of seven Unit 9 employees from various departments, classes, and geographical areas, assisted by professional negotiators.
 There is also a committee consisting of Vice Presidents (Unit 9 PECG members) from each of PECG’s seventeen Sections to provide assistance to the Bargaining Team.

-In theory, DPA should respond and the parties should attempt to negotiate an agreement to present to the Legislature before the budget is finalized in June.
-In practice, DPA has historically (under every administration) waited until after the budget passes and then begins negotiating, once the state budget’s financial picture is clearer.
+In theory, CalHR should respond and the parties should attempt to negotiate an agreement to present to the Legislature before the budget is finalized in June.
+In practice, CalHR has historically (under every administration) waited until after the budget passes and then begins negotiating, once the state budget’s financial picture is clearer.
 Thus, bargaining can drag on after a contract’s term has ended, through the summer or even into subsequent years before agreement is reached.

 Provisions of the agreement, such as salary increases, may be retroactive, or they may not take place until a certain date established in the contract.
 In some cases, such as changes to the retirement plan, legislation is required, but that is not a problem.
 It is simply incorporated into the bill which goes with the agreement to the Legislature for their approval.
-At the same time, after an agreement is reached between the PECG and DPA Bargaining Teams, it is presented to the PECG Unit 9 members for their approval or rejection.
+At the same time, after an agreement is reached between the PECG and CalHR Bargaining Teams, it is presented to the PECG Unit 9 members for their approval or rejection.

 Once a contract is approved by the PECG membership and the Legislature, it is printed and distributed to PECG members and management.
 If there is a violation of the agreement during its term, grievances or other actions can be filed to enforce it.